AndreaEnricoFranzoni/PPCforAutoregressiveOperator/README.md

 ~~~

 3. **LLVM**

-[LLVM](https://llvm.org) is needed too configure clang on macOS in order to use an external OMP version
+[LLVM](https://llvm.org) is needed to configure clang on macOS in order to use an external OMP version
 - Check its presence
 ~~~
 llvm-config --version